Prepare now for hurricane

 You can learn more by visiting www.hawaiiredcross.org.
 The site has information about getting ready for hurricane season and its store sells packaged disaster and first-aid kits.

-(Note: Portions of this editorial have appeared here previously.
-Publisher Joe Bradley is a member of the board of the American Red Cross, Hawaii Chapter.)
+(Portions of this editorial have appeared previously in The Maui News.
+Publisher Joe Bradley is chairman of the Maui Advisory Committee, American Red Cross, Hawaii Chapter.)

 * Editorials reflect the opinion of the publisher.